Question about Sub-Zero 650 / O Bottom Freezer Refrigerator

 This sounds a little high especially since the door can't be opened the check it out.
 I would call another appliance tech.
 First, unplug the Ref and let it defrost then plug it back in and send some more info on what it's doing before it gets so bad the door becomes stuck again.

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+a 6ya Repairman can help you resolve that issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.
+Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US.

-click here to download the app (for users in the US for now) and get all the help you need. goodluck!
+click here to Talk to a Repairman (only for users in the US for now) and get all the help you need.

 b)The tube or thermostat is frozen, most likely because someone left the door open or the seal is poor;